 Once you’ve received an LSS diagnosis, most doctors opt for conservative measures first and foremost.
 If this fails to provide relief from adverse symptoms, there aren’t many non-surgical options — that is, until now.
-The Vertiflex® interspinous spacer is a minimally invasive approach that allows the team at Spine Institute of North America to provide relief to our patients struggling with LSS.
+The Vertiflex® interspinous spacer is a minimally invasive approach that allows the team at Metropolitan Pain & Spine Institute to provide relief to our patients struggling with LSS.

 What Is the Vertiflex® Interspinous Spacer?